 Whether you are raising funds through a financial team or funding the outreach personally, here are some details worth remembering.
 (Pay close attention to the deadlines that you agreed to by signing the Financial Agreement form included in your application.
 All monies are due at OM USA 45 days prior to the outreach.)
 This confirms your intention of being part of the team and allows us the necessary time to transfer funds to the field of outreach.

-- The following ministry expenses are covered in the cost of the outreach: transportation while conducting ministry, accommodation during the outreach, food and water supplies during the outreach, and insurance (see *Insurance*).
+- The following ministry expenses are generally covered in the cost of the outreach: transportation while conducting ministry, accommodation during the outreach, food and water supplies during the outreach.
 Most OM fields arrange your transportation from the airport on arrival and to the airport for departure and include this transport in the price.
-For those that don’t supply transportation instructions, those expenses will be reimbursed to you as per OM policy below (#6).
+For those that don’t supply transportation instructions, those expenses will be reimbursed to you as per OM policy below (#5).

 - OM can accept funds into your account to cover the cost of the outreach, travel expenses to and from the field, immunizations, and visas.
 Reimbursement for these expenses will be granted if there are sufficient funds in your account and you have submitted a receipt for these expenses to OM.
 We will not reimburse you for an amount less than $10.